onigetoc/Materialize-CSS-Chrome-Extension-template/README.md

 # Materialize CSS Chrome extension template
 Materialize CSS Chrome extension template library powered template for creating your own chrome extension!
+I was inspired by the Google Chromecast extension

 * * *

 ## About
 In this repository you can find a new fresh Chrome Extension KIT to create your own material design extension with Materialize CSS & integrated jQuery support!

-#### About Screenshot: popup.html
+#### Screenshot: popup.html
 ![](https://raw.githubusercontent.com/onigetoc/Materialize-CSS-Chrome-Extension-template/gh-pages/img/screenshot1.png)

 #### Screenshot: options.html